teckliew/thumbtack-tracking-tracker/README.md

 1. Make sure the extension is toggled on in `chrome://extensions/`.
 2. Go to any Thumbtack.com page.
 3. Open the devtools by right-clicking anywhere on the page and select `Inspect`, or for keyboard shortcuts: Command + Option + I, F12, or Control + Shift + I
-4. In the devtool tabs near the top, look for and select `TT Tracking Tracker`.
+4. In the devtool tabs near the top, look for and select `TT Tracking Inspector`.
 It might be hidden behind `>>`.
 This should open the extension panel.
 5. Now interact with any Thumbtack page and events will be logged in the extension panel.

 ### Development Procedures: